For more information on the VGT principles of governance and how to become a member, contact us.

 United States of America

-Department of Homeland Security, U.S. Immigration and Customs Enforcement
+Department of Homeland Security, U.S. Immigration and Customs Enforcement’s Homeland Security Investigations

-The U.S. Immigration and Customs Enforcement (ICE) Enforcement is the principal investigative arm of the U.S. Department of Homeland Security (DHS) and the second largest investigative agency in the United States government.
+U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) is the principal investigative arm of the U.S. Department of Homeland Security (DHS) and the second largest investigative agency in the United States government.
 ICE’s primary mission is to promote homeland security and public safety through the criminal and civil enforcement of federal laws governing border control, customs, trade and immigration.
 ICE works closely with foreign law enforcement partners through more than 60 attaché offices in 47 countries.

 Operation Predator is a comprehensive ICE initiative to protect children from sexual predators that brings together ICE’s broad enforcement authorities.
 The initiative targets internet child pornographers, international child sex tourists, foreign national sexual predators, and human smugglers and traffickers of children.